proehlen/docs2page/README.md

 * `repository.url`

 ### Code comments

+Docs2page expects to find your source code in the `src` folder of your project.

 Docs2page generates the API page from output produced by the excellent [documentation.js](http://documentation.js.org/) package - a jsdocs builder with a lot of smarts built in to intelligently and automatically infer many tags.  `documentation.js` is particularly good for [Flow](https://flow.org/) projects since it can produce docs automatically from flow type annotations.
 Docs2page will install and run `documentation.js` for you but it is up to you to document your source code according to its [easy to follow conventions](https://github.com/documentationjs/documentation/blob/master/docs/GETTING_STARTED.md).